 This recipe is slightly crunchy and slightly chewy.
 That’s what we consider the perfect combination in a homemade granola bar.

 Easy and healthy!
 Mix and match the fruits and nuts you prefer.
 I usually add what I have on hand.

-Pour into a parchment lined 9×13 baking pan, use a sheet of wax or parchment paper and firmly press, careful to keep it even.
+Pour into the prepared pan, use a sheet of wax paper or parchment paper and firmly press, careful to keep it in an even layer.